fluxninja/aperture/docs/content/reference/aperturectl/cloud/policy/apply/apply.md

 ### SEE ALSO

-- [aperturectl cloud apply](/reference/aperturectl/cloud/apply/apply.md) - Apply Aperture Policies to the Cloud Controller
+- [aperturectl cloud policy](/reference/aperturectl/cloud/policy/policy.md) - Aperture Policy related commands for the Cloud Controller